MinchaoFang/HalluDesign/README.md

 ####
 Binder design: target should contain MSA and Templates
 ####
-PTM binder design: target should contain PTM disribation
+PTM binder design requires that the json contains a defined post-translational modifications.
 ###